The stringlike folds of the Buddha's draperies emphasize his monumental, rigidly erect torso and tubular limbs.

 Amitayus, the Buddha of Infinite Life, is seated in meditation on a double lotus pedestal.
 The pedestal was not made with the statue but the combination is faithful to the original artistic conception.
 The statue is an extremely rare example of a major type of Northern Qi Buddhist sculpture.
 The heavy, massive front highlights the sense of monumentality and the spiritual essence of the Buddha.
-The pedestal exhibits the rich, ornate style of early Tang sculpture.
-It was commissioned by the Duke of Liang, Fang Xuanling (578–648), for the blessing of his second son and daughter-in-law, the Tang imperial princess of Gaoyang.
-The iconography and inscription suggest that it originally went with a statue, now missing, of Shakyamuni, the historical Buddha.

-The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
-Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
+The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email email@example.com.